 Editor’s note: This article originally stated that Fox “tweeted the memes out starting in March 2018 and continued until May 2018.”
-It has since been corrected to say Fox stopped tweeting after the FBI visited her.
-The article also incorrectly stated that Fox “insisted on moving forward even after being told by multiple managers to let it go,” which has since been corrected to say, “Fox said that although she was encouraged by superiors to continue reporting after she came forward, she said the VA refused to do a formal investigation, and then, the VA began investigating her.”
-The Daily Caller apologizes for these mistakes.
+It has since been corrected to read Fox stopped tweeting after the FBI visited her.
+The article also stated that Fox “insisted on moving forward even after being told by multiple managers to let it go,” which has since been corrected to read, “Fox said that although she was encouraged by superiors to continue reporting after she came forward, she said the VA refused to do a formal investigation, and then, the VA began investigating her.”

 A Department of Veteran Affairs (VA) whistleblower said she is living in her own real-life Twilight Zone.